michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0146.md

 - n: obscene terms for feces
 - adj: (of roads) not leveled or drained; unsuitable for all year travel
 ### Family
+- dirt: dirts, dirty+
-dirt: dirts, dirty+;dirty: dirtied, dirtier, dirties, dirtiest, dirtily, dirtiness, dirtying
+- dirty: dirtied, dirtier, dirties, dirtiest, dirtily, dirtiness, dirtying
 ### Examples
 - As the front lines shift, the fighters leave mines in their wake, burying them in the shallow dirt and hiding them in empty buildings.
 - Off a dirt road, in a small village north of Tirana, there's a half-built, tumble-down, brick house.